chef-boneyard/chef-fundamentals/guides/student-exercises/data-bags.md

 Save this as `data_bags/users/USERNAME.json` in the Chef Repository.
 Create the data bag on the Chef Server and upload the data bag item.

 ## Questions

+How many users were created on the system?

+What are the results of using knife to search for users? (`knife search users "*:*"`)?

+Modify the data bag item .json file in your Chef Repository and remove a trailing comma.
+What happens when you try to upload the data bag item again? (be sure to fix this and add the comma back)

+Bonus: How could the data bag item and corresponding recipe be modified to account for deleting a user?

+Bonus: Attempt to create a new data bag item without creating the data bag first.
+What happens?
+What is the HTTP status code and why?